ojo-network/ethereum-api/README.md

 ## Setup

-Copy the sample-config.yaml to config.yaml and modify.
+Copy the sample-config.yaml to config.yaml and modify accordingly.

-Run it locally with `go run main.go` or install with `make build` or `make install`.
+Run it locally with `go run main.go`